P is for aligning products to meet each client’s unique goals, circumstances and preferences.

 And that brings us to the concept of time being money.
 With clients expecting individualized service, and with each having a specific set of goals, needs and circumstances—how do advisors provide the best experience possible and determine the best combination of products in the time they have available?

-With this kind of background information, the advisor has a better understanding of the client’s goals, circumstances and preferences and can then create a more detailed investment plan and select the model strategies that are most aligned to that plan.
+With this kind of background information, the advisor has a better understanding of the client’s goals, circumstances and preferences and can then create a more detailed investment plan and select the outcome-oriented solutions that are most aligned to that plan.
 This process also makes it easier to adjust the plan when any of those goals, circumstances or preferences changes.
 And it’s especially valuable when market turmoil puts investors on edge.
 The more connected clients feel to you and to your process, the less likely it is that market volatility will cause those investors to leave you or the market.

 The bottom line